nicolew0410/sep11-freedom-project/entries/entry03.md

 ##### 3/18/2021

 ---

 While exploring [three.js](https://threejs.org) once more, I found a great way to express my love for 3D modeling and creativeness.
 Today, I tested the importation of models from external sites like [Blender](https://www.blender.org/), which I am very familiar with.
-I'm using both CS50IDE and Blender to tinker since they go hand in hand.
+I'm using both CS50IDE, Blender, and Github to tinker since they go hand in hand.
 The main focus of today's work was loaders for models and more specifically, the GLTF loader.

 ---

 With the help of Mr. Mueller after much frustration, we found out how to get it working by using [this video](https://youtu.be/F4q2cqj_Tdc).
+Initially, I imported a model from a past project I did, but I realized I could do way better.
 As of now, I am currently in step 5 of the Engineering Design Process where I created a prototype.
 The general terraforming was made with meshes with an intention of low poly graphics.
 The models like mushrooms, windmills, and the house that were used were taken from a site that offers them for free.
 Keeping in note that my Freedom Project is mainly on an entertainment space, I thought of what would be the most appealing.